How do I find information about smoking regulations?

 2. Cultivation complies with and does not contribute to violation of the State Housing Law, the California Building Standards Codes as locally adopted and amended, the regulations for existing buildings in California Code of Regulations Title 25, and city property maintenance standards applicable to residential property;

 3. Cultivation does not displace required parking; And

 4. Cultivation is at all times a secondary use to an occupied private residence.

 This Code of Ordinances and/or any other documents that appear on this site may not reflect the most current legislation adopted by the Municipality.

 Does Belmont have a Minimum Wage Ordinance?Yes.
 The Belmont Minimum Wage Ordinance increases the minimum wage annually on January 1st.

 What happens if I can't make it to a class?

-*No refunds or credits will be given for the $2.50 online processing fee, as that fee is not charged by our department.
-This fee is for the convenience of using the online registration service.
+• No refunds or credits will be given for the $2.50 processing fee as this fee is charged by a third party for the convenience of using the online registration service.